 Excavations by Ernest Greenfield in 1956, conducted on behalf of the Inspectorate of Ancient Monuments in advance of the A1 widening, uncovered parts of the wall on the southern side.
 Other than the 1820s and 1950s excavations, Durobrivae has not been investigated archaeologically and this important site remained largely unknown.

-The aerial photographic evidence suggests that the town grew rather spontaneously through time, without any of the regular planning that is more often found in other Roman towns.
-In a sense the town may be unplanned in not having a rectilinear layout, but it does indicate organic growth that followed a logical pattern of expansion.
+The aerial photographic evidence suggests that the town grew rather spontaneously through time, without any of the rectilinear planning that is often found in other Roman towns.
 The main street within the town was based on a section of Ermine Street, from which side roads lead away, sometimes at right angles and in other cases more obliquely.
 Only in one area, on the western side of the town, is there a block of streets which could form a rough insula, although this may just represent some form of small but deliberately planned extension to the town.
-However, the general view is of spontaneous growth with more side roads being added as the town grew in size.
+The general view is of spontaneous growth with more side roads being added as the town grew in size.
 The early core of the town was presumably at the north-west end of the urban area, just above the flood plain of the Nene and the Billing Brook.
 From this it can be assumed that the south-easterly delineation along Ermine Street is later in date and extended as the town continued to expand.

 The overall impression of the town is that of a densely packed urban area with the short axis walls of buildings fronting onto Ermine Street and lining the side roads.
 Between some of the buildings there appear to be lanes or surfaced paths leading beyond the building lines to provide access to the backyard areas.
 Most of the structures seem to be of a fairly simple rectilinear plan and must represent shops and houses of quite modest form.
 There are exceptions to this general view and in the south-eastern section of the town there appears to be a more elaborate structure, set around a courtyard.
 On the eastern side of the town there is a circular building and this may be a small temple or a round house with a stone foundation.